oven-sh/bun/README.md

 4. Perform 1 or more passes over the AST.
 For tools like PostCSS, every plugin typically adds 1+ passes over the AST. (visiting)
 5. Print the source code (printing)

-Speedy's CSS Scanner scans, rewrites, and prints CSS in a single pass without generating an AST.
+Bun's CSS Scanner scans, rewrites, and prints CSS in a single pass without generating an AST.
 It works like this:

 1. Copy the CSS source code to a byte array
 2. Iterate through every unicode codepoint, searching for lines starting with `@import` or property values with `url(`